graphql/graphql.github.io/src/content/faq/GettingStarted.md

 ---
 title: Getting Started
+sidebarTitle: Getting Started
 layout: faq
 permalink: /faq/#getting-started
-questions: Why should I use GraphQL?,Does GraphQL replace REST?,How can I learn GraphQL?,Is GraphQL a database language like SQL?,Is GraphQL only for React or JavaScript developers?
+questions: Why should I use GraphQL?,Does GraphQL replace REST?,Is GraphQL a database language like SQL?,How can I learn GraphQL?,Is GraphQL only for React or JavaScript developers?
 position: 1
 ---

-## Why should I use GraphQL?
+### Why should I use GraphQL?

 It depends on your use case, but in general, GraphQL has a few key features that stand out.
 For example, GraphQL enables you to: